isomerpages/nyp-sirs/_services/consultancy/99-sme-campaign.md

 ---
-title: '99% SME Campaign'
+title: 99% SME Campaign
 permalink: /services/consultancy/singtel-99sme
 breadcrumb: 99SME
 third_nav_title: Consultancy
 ---
 <h4>What is 99%SME?</h4>
 <p>SMEs make up 99% of the businesses in Singapore, forming the backbone of Singapore’s economy.
 99%SME is a nationwide movement to rally all of Singapore to discover and support small and medium businesses.
 By being part of 99% SME, businesses like yours can grow strong, together.</p>

 <h4>How can SIRS help?</h4>
 <ul>
   <li>Free registration to 99%SME and enjoy immediate benefits</li>
-  <li>We support SMEs through our Business Advisory Services and Placement under the Professional Conversion Programme (PCP) for Digital Professional (DP).</li>
+  <li>We support SMEs through our Business Advisory Services and Placement under the Career Conversion Programme (CCP) for Digital Professional (DP).</li>
   <li>We help SMEs to tap on additional sources of manpower and meet their manpower needs by matching them with mid-career PMET Digital Professional/s to support the company’s digital journey.</li>
   <li>We train SMEs to transit from offline to online business or operate a seamless omnichannel business through a comprehensive suite of highly subsidised digital commerce enabling programmes.</li>
   <li>We provide solutions in key areas of digital marketing strategies including maximising social media for retailers, Facebook Digital Marketing and SEO (Search Engine Optimisation).</li>